Last updated: September 15, 2023

 - If you choose the actual method for the first year of using a car for business, you must stick to using that method as long as you use that car for business

-- If you choose the actual expense method, you don’t have to keep a mileage log, however, you must keep all the receipts from everywhere you go purchase something related to that vehicle
+- If you choose the actual expense method, you don’t have to keep a mileage log, however, you must keep all the receipts from everywhere you go to purchase something related to that vehicle

 - If you choose the standard mileage rate, you don’t have to keep your receipts, however, you must keep a mileage log of your business trips